Coatesville Area School District: Athletics

 Coatesville Area School District is ranked 7th in best school districts for athletes in Pennsylvania.
 Coatesville Area Senior High School joined the Pennsylvania Interscholastic Athletic Association (PIAA) in 1922.
 In 1950, the Ches-Mont League was formed.
-This league originally compromised eight schools in Chester County.
+This league originally comprised eight schools in Chester County.
 Coatesville (National Division) is the only original member still part of the league today.